 The Main Terminal is divided into the International Terminal and Domestic Terminal.
-A pedestrian footbridge links the two terminals.
+A pedestrian footbridge links the two.
 The Domestic Terminal has three concourses, and the International Terminal has two.
 The South Terminal serves two regional airlines.

 Dining options include A&W, Burger King, Green Bean Café, Hanami Express, Koho Restaurant and Bar, and Monk’s Grill.
 Shopping options include Brooks Brothers, Bottega Veneta, Burberry, Cartier, Desigual, Gucci, and Hermes.

 - Taxi service is provided from Level 2 of the Domestic and International Arrivals area.